Wally869/MusistrataRenderer/README.md

 # Musistrata Renderer

 Creating an interface to render Musistrata-defined songs using a variety of sources (soundfonts, user-defined samples, custom synthesizer...)

+Docs are available at: wally869.github.io/musistratarenderer/

 ## Why?